Twelve Traditions of Addictive Eaters Anonymous

 4. Each group should be autonomous except in matters affecting other groups or AEA as a whole.

 5. Each group has but one primary purpose – to carry its message to the addictive eater who still suffers.

-6. An AEA group ought never endorse, finance, or lend our name to any related facility or outside enterprise, lest problems of money, property, and prestige divert us from our primary purpose.
+6. An AEA group ought never endorse, finance, or lend the AEA name to any related facility or outside enterprise, lest problems of money, property, and prestige divert us from our primary purpose.

 7. Every group ought to be fully self-supporting, declining outside contributions.

 8. Addictive Eaters Anonymous should remain forever nonprofessional, but our service centres may employ special workers.